AnaisDenis/moustic/doc/mosquitlove.md

 ## 2 – Run the program

-After selecting your options, press **Analyze Couples**.
+After selecting your options, press **Analyser les couples**.
 A loading screen will appear.
 This may take a few moments.
 Once it finishes, you can:
 - press **Télécharger CSV**: a CSV file containing the information found in your CSV will be saved in your computer’s download folder.
 - press **Afficher les tableaux**: summary tables like those shown below will appear on the main page to display the results.